 How is cheek reduction performed?

-Cheek reduction is also performed under general anesthesia.
-But in this case, shaving or moving the bone using geometric cuts reduces the size of the cheeks.
-Cheek reduction may also involve removal of fat from the cheeks.
-Again, all incisions are made inside the mouth and in the scalp, leaving no obvious external scarring.
+Cheek reduction involves shaving or moving the cheekbone using geometric cuts to reduce the prominence of the cheeks.
+Cheek reduction may also involve removal of fatty tissue from the cheeks.

-How is cheek enhancement via fat transfer performed?
+How is cheek augmentation via fat transfer performed?

-Cheek enhancement via fat transfer is performed by harvesting fat from your own body and injecting it into the cheeks.
-Fat transfer is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
-This non-surgical procedure is ideal for those who wish to avoid invasive surgery.
+Volume increase via fat transfer injections is performed by harvesting fatty tissue from your own body and injecting it into the cheeks.
+This is non-invasive procedure is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
+This non- surgical procedure is ideal for those who wish to avoid surgery.
 Read more about fat transfer or about fat transfer using stem cells.